Yinggang-Zhang/SCION_Zhang2025/README.md

 SCION is a global climate-biogeochemical model that runs over geological timescales.
 It runs forwards in time and computes the Earth’s major elemental cycles and surface climate.
 It also predicts the values of a suite of geochemical tracers to aid in hypothesis testing.

 The revisions we did here are:
-1. the ocean box is splited into two boxes: shelf and interior ocean.
+1. the ocean box is divided into two boxes: shelf and interior ocean.
 2. Insolation forcing is newly added to the model.

-Requies MATLAB.
+Requires MATLAB.

 For more information on running the model see the Guidebook in the documentation folder.
 For scientific derivaiton see the journal articles listed in the Guidebook.